rem1niscence/canopy/.docs/notes.md

 ClientValidator

-- No minimum stake, but payment is degraded based on bucket
+- FilterOption_Exclude minimum stake, but payment is degraded based on bucket

 Features: